snabb/httpreaderat/README.md

 [![GoDoc](https://godoc.org/github.com/snabb/htreaderat?status.svg)](https://godoc.org/github.com/snabb/htreaderat)

-The Go package htreaderat implements io.ReaderAt for HTTP requests.
+Go package htreaderat implements io.ReaderAt for making HTTP Range Requests.

 It can be used for example with "archive/zip" package in Go standard library.
 Together they can be used to access remote (HTTP accessible)